Harriet-ngomo/Harriet-ngomo/README.md

 📍 Nairobi, Kenya

-💡 I’m passionate about leveraging data to drive impactful decision-making, solve complex problems, and generate business value.
+💡 I’m passionate about leveraging data to drive impactful decision-making, solve complex problems, and generate business value

 ---
 📫 How to reach me: @harrietngomo@gmail.com